Dennis M. Jensen, MD

 • Principal Investigator and Director, NIH T32 GI Training Grant

 Dr. Jensen earned his medical degree at the University of Washington Medical School in Seattle.
 He completed a medical internship and first-year medical residency at University of Oregon and Affiliated Hospitals.
 Then he served as a Major in the US Army Medical Corps and was director of a Preventive Medicine Department.
 Following the Army, he completed a second-year medical residency at Wadsworth Veterans Administration (VA) Hospital in Los Angeles and a fellowship in gastroenterology through a joint program of UCLA and Wadsworth VA Hospitals.
-He has been on the faculty at these institutions and a member of the UCLA Center for Ulcer Research and Education:Digestive Diseases Research Core Center (UCLA/CURE: DDRCC) since completion of his GI fellowship training at UCLA.
+He has been on the faculty at these institutions since completion of his GI fellowship training at UCLA.

 Dr. Jensen is a professor of medicine (in-residence academic series) at the David Geffen School of Medical at the University of California, Los Angeles (UCLA).
 He also was associate director of the UCLA/CURE: DDRCC where he also directed the Human Studies Core.
-He has been a key investigator and on the executive committee of CURE.
-He is a staff physician in the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases (UCLA DDD) and also a staff physician in the GI Section of the VA Greater Los Angeles Healthcare Center.
+He also was a key investigator and on the executive committee of CURE.
+Currently, he is a staff physician in the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases and also a part-time staff physician in the GI Section of the VA Greater Los Angeles Healthcare Center.
 He is a member of the UCLA DDD Research Council.
-He directs the VA-CURE Hemostasis Research Group which has performed clinical-outcomes research, teaching, and patient care at UCLA and West LA VA Hospitals for more than three and a half decades.
+He directs the VA-CURE Hemostasis Research Group which performs clinical-outcomes research, teaching, and research mentoring at UCLA and West LA VA Hospitals.

 Dr. Jensen’s research interests include multi-center, prospective and randomized controlled trials (RCT’s) of diagnosis and endoscopic hemostasis of gastrointestinal (GI) hemorrhage; primary and secondary prevention of GI bleeding; GI outcomes and health service studies; and technology assessment research related to endoscopy and GI bleeding.
 He has been the PI or a co-investigator on many multicenter controlled trials including both national and international studies.
-He has been continuously funded by investigator-initiated, peer reviewed federal grants since he first joined the UCLA faculty including as the principal investigator (PI) or a co-investigator on multiple studies jointly funded by the National Institutes of Health (NIH) and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-Also, he has received other research funding from the VA Research Service, Department of Defense, American Society for Gastrointestinal Endoscopy (ASGE), American College of Gastroenterology (ACG), and industry.
+He has been continuously funded by investigator-initiated, peer reviewed federal grants since he first joined the UCLA faculty.
+These include multiple RO1 studies jointly funded by the National Institutes of Health (NIH) and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Also, he has received research funding from the VA Research Service, Department of Defense, American Society for Gastrointestinal Endoscopy (ASGE), American College of Gastroenterology (ACG), and industry.
 He has been a member of different study sections (including the VA Merit Review Board and the NIH Reviewers Reserve for special study sections), a reviewer of NIH K23 and K24 career development awards, and has been a member of site visits to centers proposing research in gastrointestinal endoscopy, randomized controlled trials, GI technology, and GI clinical and outcomes research studies.

-Dr. Jensen has successfully mentored many young clinical, outcomes, and endoscopy investigators for research and career development for over 35 years.
-Many of his trainees are full-time faculty or clinical faculty of academic medical centers in the US or abroad.
-He has completed this mentored research training as the PI and director of the UCLA NIH T32 GI training grant for 21 years and previously through an NIH K24 grant for mentoring and clinical research.
+Dr. Jensen has successfully mentored many young clinical, outcomes, and endoscopy investigators for research and career development over the last 35 years.
+Many of his trainees are full-time faculty or clinical faculty at academic medical centers in the US or abroad.
+He has completed this mentored research training as the PI and director of the UCLA NIH T32 GI training grant for 23 years and previously through an NIH K24 Mid-career grant for mentoring and clinical research.
 He has received both local and national awards as a distinguished lecturer and distinguished mentor, educator, and clinical researcher.
 Dr. Jensen has served on numerous committees of the ASGE and is a past councilor on the ASGE Governing Board.
 He also served as a member of the ACG Research Committee.
+He now serves as a member of the Editorial Board for Gastrointestinal Endoscopy, the main journal for the ASGE.
 In May 2012, Dr. Jensen was awarded the Rudolf V. Schindler award, the highest award of the ASGE.
-Dr. Jensen continues to have both local and international research trainees for mentoring who are investigating and publishing manuscripts and teaching atlases and practice guidelines about GI bleeding (including risk stratification, diagnosis, treatments, outcomes, and prevention), clinical outcomes studies of GI diseases and endoscopy, and RCT’s with cost analyses of new GI endoscopic technologies.
-He also has a large number of research collaborators both in the US and internationally who are active in ongoing GI investigations and consensus conferences as well as creating new teaching atlases and GI guidelines for GI hemorrhage treatment or prevention.
+Dr. Jensen continues to have both local and international research trainees for mentoring who are investigating and publishing abstracts, manuscripts, teaching atlases, reviews, and practice guidelines about GI bleeding (including risk stratification, diagnosis, treatments, outcomes, and prevention), clinical outcomes studies of GI diseases and endoscopy, and RCT’s with cost analyses of new GI endoscopic technologies.
+He also has a large number of research collaborators both in the US and internationally who are active in ongoing GI investigations and consensus conferences as well as creating new teaching atlases, videos, and GI guidelines for GI endoscopy, GI mentoring, or GI hemorrhage.

 Languages